spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Const vs Let with Arrays and Objects - `let`, `const`, `vocab`

-   :question: An array or object type declared with **_ can have its value be changed but cannot be reassigned.
+   ❓ An array or object type declared with **_ can have its value be changed but cannot be reassigned.
 An array or object declared with _** can have its value be changed or reassigned.

    - `let`, `let`
    - `const`, `const`